What is Prior Authorization?

 - Recommend you try an alternative that’s less costly, but equally effective, before your original request is approved

-These responses are based on input from clinical pharmacists and medical doctors at the health insurance company who review the requests.
+These responses are based on input from clinical pharmacists and medical doctors who review the requests at the health insurance company.

 If you’re unhappy with your prior authorization response, you or your health care provider can ask for a review of the decision.